Cyberpunk870/bitewise/README.md

 4. Hit `https://<app>/api/ready` after deploy to verify Firebase Admin boots with your service-account.

 With the envs configured, the deployed frontend and backend share the same Firebase project, Firestore writes persist, and push notifications can register in production (provided the VAPID key is set).

+## Metrics & Alerting

+- The backend exposes Prometheus-format metrics at `https://<app>/metrics`.
+Set `METRICS_TOKEN` and include it in the `x-metrics-key` header when scraping in production.
+- Counters/histograms are emitted for `/api/auth/mintCustomToken`, `/api/orders/*`, `/api/tasks`, and `/api/missions/state` along with default Node metrics.
+Plug this endpoint into Prometheus/Grafana, Datadog, or any collector that speaks the Prom format.
+- To keep SLOs honest, configure an uptime monitor against `/api/health` and `/metrics`, and alert if latency/error rates spike (e.g., `bitewise_api_duration_ms{route="orders_outbound"}` P95 > 500 ms or `bitewise_api_total{status="5xx"}` increases).
+- Documented remediation tip: if alerts fire, inspect the structured logs (Pino output) for the failing route and redeploy after validation.